-Those who do not want encounters with jellyfish on Spanish beaches or in the sea this summer can check the ‘jellyfish situation’ at various locations in real time.
+Those who do not want encounters with jellyfish on Spanish beaches or in the sea this summer can check the situation at various locations in real time.

 A website and an app provide information on whether there are jellyfish in a particular area, what species they are, how dangerous they are and whether they sting.

-Jellyfish infestations are becoming increasingly common.
+Such infestations are becoming increasingly common.
 Whether on a beach in Almeria, in Ceuta, Valencia or in the Mar Menor in Murcia.
-The rise in water temperatures, especially in the Mediterranean, and the absence of the jellyfish’s natural enemy mean that these molluscs can spoil the fun of a dip in the sea.
+The rise in water temperatures, especially in the Mediterranean, and the absence of their natural enemy mean that these molluscs can spoil the fun of a dip in the sea.

 With the MedusaApp, before heading to the beach, real-time information allows you to find out if there are jellyfish.
 And not only whether they are there, but also whether they are harmless or viciously biting.
 You can download the app from the Appstore or GooglePlay.